gitkraken/vscode-gitlens/README.md

   <a title="Watch the GitLens Getting Started video" href="https://www.youtube.com/watch?v=UQPb73Zz9qk"><img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/get-started-video.png" alt="Watch the GitLens Getting Started video" /></a>
 </p>

-Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code, by searching for GitLens.
+Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.

+You'll have full access to GitLens Community, and can test out GitLens Pro for free as well.

-Use `Switch to Pre-Release Version` on the extension banner to live on the edge and be the first to experience new features.
+Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

 ## Is GitLens Free?

-All features are free to use on all repos, **except** for features,

-- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
+**Yes - **GitLens Community is free** and enables you to leverage our flagship blame, hovers, and CodeLens. _____ ___[more benefits here] --__ __ ____

+**GitLens Pro** unlocks further capabilities with features that accelerates PR workflows, provides actionable visualized code history views, and much more.
+Test out GitLens Pro for free or purchase Pro through a GitKraken account [a paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
+(https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

+GitLens Pro:
+- Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s flagship Launchpad.
+- Understand your code history with an interactive Git visuals that enable you to action git commands and search within your Commit Graph.
+- Streamline collaboration through a suite of rich features that integrate seamlessly within VS Code.
+All customizable to adapt to your ideal VS Code work views.

-- marked with a `Preview` require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc
+Features marked with a `Preview` require a GitKraken account, with access level based on your [plan].
 See the [FAQ](#is-gitlens-free-to-use 'Jump to FAQ') for more details.

 [Features](#discover-powerful-features 'Jump to Discover Powerful Features')
 | [Labs](#gitkraken-labs 'Jump to GitKraken Labs')